How do you describe the major cities in Germany? By size, attractions or popularity?

 The old store house district (Speicherstadt), the Reeperbahn (red light district) and the Binnenalster are famous places to visit.

-Well-known for the "Hofbräuhaus" and the "Octoberfest" around the world, Munich is a popular tourist destination.
+Well-known for the "Hofbräuhaus" and the "Oktoberfest" around the world, Munich is a popular tourist destination.

 Discover Munich's attractions and fantastic tours